blabla1337/skf-labs/OWASP-Grant-rules.md

 ### *Participation Etiquette*

-If you want to start on a lab, you can assign this lab to yourself. \s\s This is an indication for other contributors that this lab is already \s\s actively worked on and prevents duplicates.
+If you want to start on a lab, you can assign this lab to yourself.
+This is an indication for other contributors that this lab is already
+actively worked on and prevents duplicates.

-Now, we expect you to only assign 1 lab at a time so there is equal opportunity \s\s for other people to participate.
+Now, we expect you to only assign 1 lab at a time so there is equal opportunity
+for other people to participate.

-After you have created your PR and the PR is approved and merged by the SKF  \s\s team, you can claim another lab to work on :-)
+After you have created your PR and the PR is approved and merged by the SKF
+team, you can claim another lab to work on :-)

 ---

 ### *compensenation*

-Now, linked [here](https://link) you can find a new project board. \s\s In this project board, you will find a subset of labs that need to be developed! \s\s Each issue on the board has a label that indicates how difficult it is to \s\s develop the lab.
-Per difficulty level, we award a different amount \s\s of money when it is delivered.
+Now, linked [here](https://link) you can find a new project board.
+In this project board, you will find a subset of labs that need to be developed!
+Each issue on the board has a label that indicates how difficult it is to
+develop the lab.
+Per difficulty level, we award a different amount
+of money when it is delivered.

 | Label    | Amount |